Back to Blog

 Artists using Canva for product presentation make the same mistake: treating art like a logo or an Instagram post.
 Art isn't graphic design.
 It's spatial.
 It needs context, scale, and realistic lighting to sell.

 Canva gives you flat templates.
-MOCKLIO gives you 3D environments with physics-based rendering.
+MOCKLIO gives you photorealistic room environments with ultra-realistic light and shadow.

 Here's why that difference destroys conversion rates.